deanraguso/weatherChecker/README.md

 # Weather Checker

+#   Dependency
+- prompt-sync if using node

 ## Aim
-A basic weather application, utilizing free online API from Open Weather website.
+A basic weather application, utilizing free online API from Open Weather Map https://openweathermap.org/api website.
 Integratable with future websites that I may build, presented with ASCII art to console.

 ## Pseudocode
 1. Ask user for their city or location of choice.